EstherIdabor/Getting-Started-with-Glasp-A-guide-on-how-to-use-the-glasp-highlighting-tool/ReadMe.md

 - **Join a community of like-minded readers and knowledge seekers**

   For each article read and highlighted on the platform.
 Glasp creates a community in which anyone who has read and highlighted an article can interact with others who have also read and highlighted the article.
-This interaction is in the form of writing comments and replying to comments.
+This fosters communication and deepens your knowledge about a topic or discourse.

 ## How to Use Glasp on your browser